MobileRobotics-Ulaval/GamepadControl/README.md

 #GamepadControl

 This project was created to launch linux command using a gamepad (shortcuts).
 The main file is GamepadDaemon.py.
 This script waits for input of the gamepad and executes the command associated.
-This code was used on Ubuntu 12.04/Mint 13 and most of the tools were already installed (python, git, crontab...).
+This code was used on Ubuntu 12.04/Mint 13 and most of the tools were already installed.
+Note: with the actual system don't use ``sudo poweroff`` to stop the computer, use ``sudo shutdown now`` (else the script won't launch on startup).

 ## Dependencies